PHILADELPHIA — One thing is certain about Sacha Boisvert: He’s not backing out of a fight.

 Switching the boxing gloves for hockey gloves, he got into plenty of scuffles during his two college seasons at North Dakota and Boston University.
 His 2025-26 season with the Terriers ended in a familiar spot: the penalty box.

 Now, after a slightly delayed immigration process, he has arrived in the NHL.
-Fighting isn’t his focus for his first time around — but don’t expect to wait too long for an opponent to feel a Boisvert right hook.
+Fighting wasn’t his focus for his first time around — but don’t expect to wait too long for an opponent to feel a Boisvert right hook.

-“I’m just excited to get out there first and see what happens,” he said.
+“I’m just excited to get out there first and see what happens,” he said before making his NHL debut for the Chicago Blackhawks on Thursday night against the Philadelphia Flyers.

-The 20-year-old center, who signed a three-year entry-level contract March 16, is scheduled to make his NHL debut for the Chicago Blackhawks on Thursday night against the Philadelphia Flyers.
-It comes two days after 2025 No. 3 pick Anton Frondell played in his first game for the Hawks.
+The 20-year-old center signed a three-year entry-level contract March 16.
+His debut came two days after 2025 No. 3 pick Frondell played in his first game for the Hawks.

 His visa was finalized Tuesday before the Hawks’ 4-3 win against the New York Islanders, but the team’s lines and game plan already were set.
-Boisvert has had a little more than a week to observe practices, which he sees as a benefit.
+Boisvert has had a little more than a week to observe practices, which he saw as a benefit.

 “It knocked off some nerves a little bit, just to get to know the guys, talk to them and ask a lot of questions,” he said.
 “I’m more ready than I would’ve been if I played right away.”